kaiyungtan/ImmoEliza-API/README.md

 2. Create Trello to track progress - Valentin
 3. Study the request (What & Why ?)
 4. Identify technical challenges (How ?)
-5. Create and save your model
+5. Create and save your model - Adam
 6. Create your API
 7. Integrate your model into your API

+### Technical challenges

+-